pudly/schmopera-hugo/content/articles/metoo-intro.md

 I also received full, personal accounts by young artists, describing extended grooming and abuse - in some cases, assault - from a professional superior.

 They were all pretty hard to read.
-Some of them were just heartbreaking and put me on a rollercoaster of anger and pity. some of them freaked me out a bit, because they were really familiar.
+Often they were about people I know, but most of them wanted to stay anonymous.
+Some of them were just heartbreaking and put me on a rollercoaster of anger and pity.

- how they denied it was happening, and felt guilty after it had happened, enough to stay silent.
+Some of them freaked me out a bit, because they were really familiar: denial that it was happening, guilt after it had happened,  enough to stay silent.

 Catalyst in Domingo case, initial call for stories